12Mosch/File-Content-Aggregator/docs/developer-guide.md

   - Loading: When loading a history entry in `SearchForm.tsx`, the `structuredQuery` property (stored as `unknown`) is validated using the `isQueryStructure` type guard (`src/ui/queryBuilderUtils.ts`) before being set in the component's state, ensuring type safety.
 - **Exporting Results:**
   - The `export-results` IPC handler in `main.ts` takes the structured results data (which *does not* include file content initially) and the desired format (TXT, CSV, JSON, Markdown).
-  - It calls `fetchContentForExport` to read the content of matched files concurrently.
+  - It calls `fetchContentForExport` to read the content of **matched** files concurrently.
-  - It then uses helper functions (`generateTxt`, `generateCsv`, etc.) to format the data *including the fetched content*.
+  - It then uses helper functions (`generateTxt`, `generateCsv`, etc.) to format the data *including the fetched content for matched files*.
   - It prompts the user for a save location using `dialog.showSaveDialog`.
   - It writes the generated content to the selected file using `fs.writeFile`.
   - Error Handling: Errors during content fetching or generation are handled and reported.
 - **On-Demand Content Loading:**
   - A new IPC channel `get-file-content` is handled in `main.ts`.
   - The renderer (`ResultsDisplay.tsx`) calls `window.electronAPI.invokeGetFileContent(filePath)` when a user expands an item in the tree view.
-  - The main process reads only the requested file's content and returns it (or an error).
+  - The main process reads only the requested file's content and returns it (or an error key for translation).
-  - `ResultsDisplay.tsx` uses a `contentCache` Ref to store fetched content and manage loading/error states for individual tree items.
+  - `ResultsDisplay.tsx` uses a `contentCacheRef` (Map) to store fetched content and manage loading/error states (`idle`, `loading`, `loaded`, `error`) for individual tree items.
 - **Copying Results:**
-  - The "Copy Results" button in `ResultsDisplay.tsx` triggers the `handleCopyResults` function.
+  - **Copy All Results:** The "Copy Results" button in `ResultsDisplay.tsx` triggers the `handleCopyResults` function.
     - This function calls the `generate-export-content` IPC handler in `main.ts`, passing the current `filteredStructuredItems` and the selected `exportFormat`.
-  - The `generate-export-content` handler calls `fetchContentForExport` to read content for matched files.
+    - The `generate-export-content` handler calls `fetchContentForExport` to read content for **matched** files.
-  - It then generates the content string in the requested format (including content) and returns it to the renderer.
+    - It then generates the content string in the requested format (including content for matched files) and returns it to the renderer.
     - The renderer uses the `copy-to-clipboard` IPC handler to place the generated string onto the system clipboard.
     - A warning is shown if the number of items being copied is large, as the resulting string might exceed clipboard limits.
+  - **Copy Individual File Content:** The copy icon (📄) in an expanded `TreeRow` in `ResultsDisplay.tsx` triggers `handleCopyFileContent`.
+    - This function directly uses the content already loaded into the `contentCache` for that specific file.
+    - It calls the `copy-to-clipboard` IPC handler with the fetched content.

 ## Building for Distribution